Energy-Efficient Designs for SIM-Based Broadcast MIMO Systems

-Upon close inspection, we can observe that the denominator of (\ref{eq:OP-LP-X}) is a quadratic convex function, while the numerator of (\ref{eq:OP-LP-X}) is neither convex nor concave function.
-As a result, finding the solution of (\ref{eq:OP-LP-X}) is not a trivial task.
-To find an efficient method for solving (\ref{eq:OP-LP-X}), we again exploit the inequality, given in (\ref{eq:quadractic_approx}), to obtain a lower bound of the achievable rate in (\ref{eq:Rate-LP}).
-Utilizing the identity $\left|\mathbf{I}+\mathbf{Z}_{k}\mathbf{Z}_{k}^{H}\mathbf{Y}_{k}\right|=\left|\mathbf{I}+\mathbf{Z}_{k}^{H}\mathbf{Y}_{k}\mathbf{Z}_{k}\right|$ to reformulate (\ref{eq:Rate-LP}), the lower bound of the achievable rate of user $k$ can be expressed as
+Upon close inspection, we observe that the denominator of (\ref{eq:OP-LP-X}) is a quadratic convex function, while the numerator of (\ref{eq:OP-LP-X}) is neither a convex nor concave function.
+As a result, solving (\ref{eq:OP-LP-X}) is nontrivial.
+To develop an efficient solution, we again exploit the inequality, given in (\ref{eq:quadractic_approx}), to obtain a lower bound of the achievable rate in (\ref{eq:Rate-LP}).
+Using the identity $\left|\mathbf{I}+\mathbf{Z}_{k}\mathbf{Z}_{k}^{H}\mathbf{Y}_{k}\right|=\left|\mathbf{I}+\mathbf{Z}_{k}^{H}\mathbf{Y}_{k}\mathbf{Z}_{k}\right|$ to reformulate (\ref{eq:Rate-LP}), the lower bound of the achievable rate of user $k$ can be expressed as